Infectious Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 In this article, the author reviews the clinical manifestations, diagnostic tests, and management of patients who present with botulism: foodborne, wound, adult intestinal toxemia, iatrogenic (following medical or cosmetic administration), and inhalational botulism.
 Recent information on wound and foodborne botulism is presented, along with diagnostic evaluations and treatments.
-New antitoxin treatment recommendations are included.
+Antitoxin treatment recommendations are included.

 • Botulinum toxin is one of the most potent neurotoxins in the world and is lethal in small doses. | |

 • Botulinum toxin acts at the neuromuscular junction.
-It interferes with proteins involved in acetylcholine vesicle fusion at the presynaptic nerve terminal, blocking release into cholinergic synapses of the peripheral nervous system. | |
+It interferes with proteins involved in acetylcholine vesicle fusion at the presynaptic nerve terminal, impeding acetylcholine release into synapses of the peripheral nervous system. | |

 • Most cases of foodborne botulism come from improperly home-canned foods whose preparation does not destroy C botulinum spores. | |